Wesleyan-Media-Project/entity_linking_2022_usabilitystudy/README.md

 <video src="https://github.com/Wesleyan-Media-Project/entity_linking_2022/assets/104949958/2a7f456f-d2d9-439f-8e64-f9abb589069e" alt="If you are unable to see the video on Firefox with the error: No video with supported format and MIME type found, please try it on Chrome.">
 </video>

 If you are unable to see the video above (e.g., you are getting the error "No video with supported format and MIME type found"), try a different browser.
 The video works on Google Chrome.
 Or, you can also watch this tutorial through [YouTube](https://youtu.be/-C29ZL3snxM).

+**NOTE**: that this video corresponds to an earlier version of the repository.
+We no longer use the files shown for organization, but all the code is the same, simply moved over to the corresponding sections of the jupyter notebooks.

 ## 2. Overview